Page Contents

 - Attorney advocacy

-Two people arrested for the same charge can receive very different bail outcomes based solely on presentation and timing.
+Two people arrested for the same charge can receive very different outcomes based on presentation and timing.
+Early legal representation often reduces bail and custody time.

-The Charging Decision: Where Many Cases Quietly Die
+5. Prosecutor’s Charging Review: Where Many Cases Quietly End

 After arrest: